colorpalettestudio/Color-Palette-Generator/replit.md

 - Saved user palettes
 - User preferences
 - Selected palette state (when navigating from library)
+- User's liked palettes (for tracking which palettes the user has liked)

-**Database**: PostgreSQL via Neon serverless configured with Drizzle ORM, but currently only contains a basic users table schema.
-Database is provisioned but not actively used - the application operates entirely client-side.
+**Database**: PostgreSQL via Neon serverless with Drizzle ORM, actively used for:

-**Data Models** (defined but unused):
+- Palette like counts (global, persistent across all users)
+- Users table (schema defined but not actively used)

+**Data Models**:
-- Users table with id, username, password fields
+- `users` table with id, username, password fields (defined but unused)
+- `palette_likes` table with id, palette_name (unique), and like_count fields
 - Schema validation via drizzle-zod
+- Database-backed storage implementation using DbStorage class

 ### Color Generation & Manipulation